yasirbhutta/yasirbhutta.github.io/python/docs/functions.md

 * **Definition:** Actual values passed to a function when it's called.
 * **Purpose:** Provide data for the function to work with.
 * **Location:** Inside the function call parentheses.

+See also the `FAQ` question of `Python Documentation` on [the difference between arguments and parameters](https://docs.python.org/3/faq/programming.html#faq-argument-vs-parameter).

 **Example:**